-Below you will find elaborated explanations of the types of therapeutic services I offer, including: individual therapy, adolescent specific therapy, couples therapy, family therapy and supported psychedelic integration.
+Below you will find elaborated explanations of the types of therapeutic services I offer, including: individual therapy, couples therapy, family therapy and supported psychedelic preparation and integration.
 I enjoy working with persons of all gender identities and sexual orientations across ages 17 and up.

 Individual Therapy